SSProve/ssprove/DOC.md

 #### Set of locations

-The set of locations is expected as an `{fset Location }` using the finite sets of the [extructures] library.
-For our purposes, it is advisable to write them directly as list which of locations which is then cast to an `fset` using the `fset` operation, as below:
+The set of locations is expected as a `{fset Location }` using the finite sets of the [extructures] library.
+For our purposes, it is advisable to write them directly as list which of locations which is then cast to a `fset` using the `fset` operation, as below:
 ```coq
 fset [:: ℓ₀ ; ℓ₁ ; ℓ₂ ]